 - Raise your deductible.
-Raising your deductible will lower your insurance premiums.
+Raising your deductible will lower your premium.
 This is only a good option if you don’t get into frequent accidents.
 Don’t do this if you can’t pay the deductible if you get into an accident.

 Frequently Asked Questions

 Q: Why is car insurance so expensive for young drivers?

 A: Insurers charge young or teenage drivers more for auto insurance than they do for those over the age of 25.
 The reason is that young drivers tend to get into more accidents than experienced ones.
 Unfortunately, this is one of those rate factors you have no control over.

 You can lower your rates by getting discounts such as the one for good students.
 Another way is to ensure you or your child drives a car with safety features or isn’t too expensive.
 Doing so will lower your premiums and help counter the price of being young